-These create problems in programs source code which impacts the use of the program and in severe cases may cause system crashing and loss of data.
+These create problems in programs source code which impact the use of the program and in severe cases may cause system crashing and loss of data.

 Most malware is a combination of traditional malicious programs, often including parts of Trojans and worms and occasionally a virus.
 Many of today's malware programs are considered rootkits or stealth programs.
 Essentially, malware programs attempt to modify the underlying operating system to take ultimate control and hide from antimalware programs.

 It's not technically a whole different category of malware, more of a description of how they exploit and persevere themselves.
 Traditional malware travels and infects new systems using the file system.
 Fileless malware, which today comprises over 50 percent of all malware, instead of using files they exploit and spread in memory only or using other “non-file” items like registry keys, APIs or scheduled tasks.

 Not to be confused with adware (above) Malvertising is the use of legitimate adverts or ad networks to covertly deliver malware to unsuspecting users’ computers.
 For example, a cybercriminal might pay to place an ad on a legitimate website.
 When a user clicks on the ad, code in the ad either redirect them to a malicious website, or installs malware on their computer.
 New York Times, Spotify, and the London Stock Exchange have been victims of malicious ads, putting their users in jeopardy.

 Malware programs that encrypt your data and hold it hostage, as the name suggests, until you have paid the cryptocurrency ‘ransom’ pay off has been received.
 A huge percentage of the malware attacks which have crippled institutions over the last few years have been ransomware attacks and the percentage is still growing.
 Ransomware has been known to bring companies, the NHS, and government departments to their knees.